-Don’t just spring for the same old balloons and birthday cake to celebrate your kids this year.
-Instead, get creative with our guide to the most popular kids’ party ideas.
-From a birthday bash featuring favorites like Peppa Pig to a hands-on experience with reptiles galore, these hip ideas are sure to make those mini-milestones ones you’ll never forget!
-Scroll through the album below to see what party themes made the hot list for 2018.
+Get ready for 2020’s line up of birthday parties for kids with our guide to the most popular kids’ party ideas.
+From a birthday bash featuring favorites like llamas to an exciting experience party like an Escape Room, these hip ideas are sure to make those mini-milestones ones you’ll never forget!

 If 2016 was the year of the woodland creature and 2017 the year of the flamingo, then 2018 is the year of the llama (and also, maybe the sloth).
 From sweet baby shower themes to full-on party games (pin the tail on the llama, anyone?) not since Anna Dewdney first began the beloved Llama, Llama series has this creature been so popular among the youngest members of our households.
 (We think Anna would smile about this trend.)
 We love this simple llama cake topper kit (ears, eyes and mouth) that transforms your theme instantly (some piping skills required).

 Crafty birthday parties are still very much a thing.
 From Alice's Table, which provides custom floral arranging parties for kids' birthday parties (Each attendee learns how to create a professional floral arrangement and bring it home in a stylish vase or a beautiful flower crown fit for a queen, and they come to you if you're hosting a private event) to services like Camp Crafty Parties, which brings everything kids will need to make a fun craft, you'll be seeing a lot of these themes in the new year.

 Next-Level Princess Parties

 There are three secret ingredients to pulling this party off: tulle, gold glitter and a princess kit cake from Cakest.
 Skip on over to Mint Event Design to see more inspiring pictures.
 And check out our review of Cakest and other DIY baking kits here.